frelon/suse-elemental/docs/linux-only-image.md

 #### Include Extensions in the Installer Media

-The provided OS does not include the `elemental3-toolkit` required to run the installation to the target disk. `elemental3-toolkit` is provided as a systemd extension so to make it available at ISO boot it has to be present in the ISO filesystem and copied or linked to `/run/extensions`.
+The provided OS does not include the `elemental3-toolkit` required to run the installation to the target disk. `elemental3-toolkit` is provided as
+`elemental3-toolkit` is delivered through a systemd extension image.
+To ensure it is available at ISO boot, it has to be included in the ISO filesystem and either copied or linked to `/run/extensions`.

 This example shows how to prepare the ISO overlay directory tree and the configuration script to ensure the `elemental3-toolkit` extensions are available and loaded at boot.